GOD’S COVENANT WITH ABRAHAM

 And he said, Lord GOD, whereby shall I know that I shall inherit it?

-- Now, before you protest, let me say that you are right, that the Bible says nothing about God meeting Abram at the courthouse, and it says nothing about going to a notary public, but in the terms of the law of our day, that is exactly what God said to Abram.
+Now, before you protest, let me say that I am being facetious, you are right, that the Bible says nothing about God meeting Abram at the courthouse, and it says nothing about going to a notary public, however, in the terms of the law of our day, that is exactly what God said to Abram.

 And he said unto him, Take me an heifer of three years old, and a she goat of three years old, and a ram of three years old, and a turtledove, and a young pigeon.